apollographql/apollo-server/docs/source/api/apollo-server.md

     - { sendAll: true }: safelist all variable values
     - { transform: ... }: a custom function for modifying variable values.
 Keys added by the custom function will be removed, and keys removed will be added back with an empty value.
     - { exceptNames: ... }: a case-sensitive list of names of variables whose values should not be sent to Apollo servers
+    - { includeNames: ... }: a case-sensitive list of names of variables whose values will be sent to Apollo Servers

    Defaults to blocklisting all variable values if both this parameter and the to-be-deprecated `privateVariables` are not set.
    The report will indicate each private variable key whose value was redacted by { sendNone: true } or { exceptNames: [...] }.